Moving to Mesa, Arizona: A Comprehensive Relocation Guide

 What is the cost of living in Mesa, Arizona?

 Mesa features a relatively affordable cost of living compared to national averages.
 The median rent in Mesa is approximately $1,500, while the median home price stands at $350,000.
-These figures make Mesa an attractive option for families and young professionals seeking reasonable housing costs.
+These figures make Mesa an workable option for families and young professionals seeking reasonable housing costs.
 The local sales tax is 8.3%, which is a consideration for budgeting daily expenses.

 • Median rent: $1,500